postmanlabs/labs-docs/src/pages/docs/integrations/intro-integrations.md

 ## Static IP Support for Integrations

-You can use static IP addresses to enable integrations that need to access hosted (private) networks behind firewalls that require preapproved IP addresses.
+You can use static IP addresses to enable integrations that need to access hosted (private) networks behind firewalls that require whitelisted IP addresses.
+You will need to whitelist the static IP `3.212.102.200` in your firewall to enable data backup integrations.
+All Postman network calls to your domain will come from this IP address.
+Whitelisting this IP address will allow the integrations work as expected.

 Postman supports implementing static IP addresses for the following integration services: